yandeu/five-server-vscode/README.md

 - Make sure you open a folder in VSCode and NOT just a single file.
 - All these things can sometimes cause issues.

+## About PHP

+Although Five Server can render, display and live reload PHP, it does not provide a full PHP server.
+If you want to develop a big PHP app, you manually have to link the client-side Five Server script with your PHP files.
+See [five-server-with-php](https://github.com/yandeu/five-server-with-php).

 ## Features

 💡 Most **awesome features** are disabled by default.